semantic-flow/sflo/documentation/concept.weave-process.md

 Every weave produces:

-1. **A consistent cut of all `_working/` FlowShots in scope** → optionally stored as a new immutable Snapshot
+1. **A consistent cut of all `_working/` FlowShots in scope** → optionally and by default stored as a new immutable Snapshot

 2. **A refreshed `_default/` FlowShot**
    → always updated to match the weave result